shibambhagat/Power-BI-Project-Analyzing-Ecomarce-Sales-/README.md

 - **Strategic Recommendations:** Provide data-driven recommendations to improve sales and customer satisfaction.

 ## Data Source
-The data for this project was obtained from [mention the source, e.g., a public dataset, company database, etc.].
+The data for this project was obtained from public dataset.
 It includes various aspects such as:
 - **Sales Transactions:** Detailed records of sales transactions.
 - **Customer Demographics:** Information about customers including age, gender, location, etc.
 - **Product Details:** Data on product categories, pricing, and inventory levels.